-Crs# Course Name Description Credit WR501 WR511 WR601 WR611 Critical Studies Graduate students explore critical race theory, feminist theory, post-colonial theory, and queer theory in relation to contemporary poetics and poetic methods.
-On-site.
-4 crs.
-1 WR502 WR512 WR602 WR612 Graduate Workshop Graduate workshop is a mixed-genre seminar in which students critique one another's works under the mentorship of two accomplished writer-teachers.
-The workshop is writing intensive and generative while offering each graduate student one opportunity for submission of creative work.
-Creative works are discussed in a generous, critical atmosphere that encourages risk-taking in the creative process and respect for the writer.
-Time might be used for generative making sessions and discussions of assigned readings.
-The larger goal of graduate workshop is the deepening of community-to create and hold space for writers to share their work with others and to support the work of their fellow writers.
-4 crs.
-1 WR503 WR513 WR603 WR613 Studio, Symposium & Lecture Graduate students attend lectures, panels, informal discussions, generative making sessions, and public readings and performances by faculty mentors, peers, and guest artists and writers.
+WR503 WR513 WR603 WR613 Residency 1 2 3 4 Graduate students attend lectures, panels, informal discussions, generative making sessions, and public readings and performances by faculty mentors, peers, and guest artists and writers.
 Topics include literary and theoretical texts, methods / materials / forms / processes, how artists encounter issues around social injustice and social change, and possibilities for professional engagement, e.g., publishing, promotion, social practice, writers in the schools.
-Graduate students are exposed to multiple ways in which writer-teachers cultivate their own creative practices.
-12 crs 3 WR505 Creative Writing Studio 1 Graduate students generate rough drafts of original prose, cross-genre, poetry, and literary translations while further developing close reading and critical writing skills about literature, writing methods, and various aesthetic approaches to making.
+Graduate students are exposed to multiple ways in which writer- teachers cultivate their own creative practices.
+5 WR505 Creative Writing Studio 1 Graduate students generate rough drafts of original prose, cross-genre, poetry, and literary translations while further developing close reading and critical writing skills about literature, writing methods, and various aesthetic approaches to making.
 Through regularly scheduled packet exchanges, graduate students submit to faculty mentors creative work, critical responses to readings, a bibliography in MLA format of literary works and texts, and personal letters discussing their own work and their responses to the faculty mentor's feedback.
 The aim is for graduate students to generate as many rough pages as possible.
 Graduate students are encouraged to take risks, experiment, and make use of a variety of forms, genres, mediums, and materials.
-7 crs.
 7 WR515 Creative Writing Studio 2 Graduate students generate and exchange new creative and critical works along with letters with faculty mentor a total of five times.
 Graduate students also prepare for their First Year Review Presentationsto occur at Residency #3; this includes a polished artist's statement, complete bibliography (in MLA format) of books read during the first year of the program, a five-minute public reading of creative work, and a brief question-and-answer session with faculty mentors and students.
-7 crs.
 7 WR615 Creative Writing Studio 3 Graduate students develop and begin to revise a creative writing thesis draft along with letters.
-This is done in three exchanges with letters between students and faculty mentors.
-3 crs.
-3 WR620 Forms & Methods 1 Graduate students draft, revise, polish a 15-20-page essay on methods / materials / forms / process.
-This is done in three exchanges with letters between students and faculty mentors.
-6 crs.
-6 WR621 Forms & Methods 2 Graduate students prepare a 45-minute generative making session or a 30-minute talk on methods / materials / forms / process to be given at their final residency.
+This is done in three exchanges with letters between students and faculty mentors 3 WR620 Forms & Methods 1 Graduate students draft, revise, polish a 15-20-page essay on methods / materials / forms / process.
+This is done in three exchanges with letters between students and faculty mentors 5 WR621 Forms & Methods 2 Graduate students prepare a 45-minute generative making session or a 30-minute talk on methods / materials / forms / process to be given at their final residency.
 Students draft and revise a teaching philosophy, cover letter, and teaching CV.
 This is done in two exchanges with letters between students and faculty mentors.
-3 crs.
-3 WR698 Creative Writing Thesis Graduate students revise and polish creative writing thesis with the goal of creating a polished, publishable book-length manuscript of creative writing work.
-This is done in four exchanges with letters between students and faculty mentors a total five times.
-6 crs.
-6 WR699 Thesis Presentation Graduate students in their final residency give a public reading of their creative work, defend their creative writing thesis, and facilitate a 45-minute generative making session or a thirty minute talk on methods / materials / forms / process.
-5 crs.
-5
+5 WR698 Creative Writing Thesis Graduate students revise and polish creative writing thesis with the goal of creating a polished, publishable book-length manuscript of creative writing work.
+This is done in four exchanges with letters between students and faculty mentors a total five times 4 WR699 Thesis Presentation Graduate students in their final residency give a public reading of their creative work, defend their creative writing thesis, and facilitate a 45-minute generative making session or a thirty minute talk on methods / materials / forms / process.
+9

-PACIFIC NORTHWEST COLLEGE OF ART
+PACIFIC NORTHWEST COLLEGE OF ART UNDERGRADUATE MAJORS 2022-23

-UNDERGRADUATE MAJORS